EI Awards judging panel

 Dr. Ibilola Amao FEI, Principal Consultant, Lonadek Global Services, STEM Specialist & Entrepreneur

-Dr. Ibilola Amao is the Principal Consultant of Lonadek Global Services, a trustee of the Energy Institute, Member of the IP Week Board and a member of the panel of Judges for Royal Academy of Engineering UK Africa Prize.
+Dr. Ibilola Amao is the Principal Consultant of Lonadek Global Services, Member of the IP Week Board and a member of the panel of Judges for Royal Academy of Engineering UK Africa Prize.
 She has over 30 years’ experience in deploying Engineering Technology and Innovations Solutions through Lonadek and their partnerships.
-Lonadek has trained over 15,000 Engineers since 1991 and empowered over 98,000 STEM talent since 2006.
+Lonadek delivers innovative Human Capital Development Initiatives (HCDIs), has empowerd over 15,000 Engineers since 1991, 100,000 STEM talent since 2006 and 10,000 TECH talent.

 Young Energy Professional of the Year